 These symptoms are usually common in children aged four or above and are toilet trained.
 When neglected, constipation can become chronic and lead to other health problems such as fecal incontinence, hemorrhoids, anal fissure and rectal prolapse.

-Constipation prevents toxins from leaving the body and may also result in weight gain over a period.
+Constipation prevents toxins from leaving the body.

 Types of Constipation